cisco-open/go-lanai/pkg/security/oauth2/auth/README.md

 ## Password
 This grant allows client to authenticate both the client and the user by issuing both the client id client secret and username and password.
 The optional tenant id parameter will select the current tenant for the resulting security context.
-The tenants this authentication context has access to is based on the intersection of the user's assigned tenants and the client's assigned tenants.
+The tenants this authentication context can switch to is based on the intersection of the user's assigned tenants and the client's assigned tenants.
 This grant requires the authorization server to be able to authenticate user using its password.
-It's not applicable if the user is authenticated via a SSO protocol (such as SAML).
+It's not applicable if the user is authenticated via an SSO protocol (such as SAML).

 ### Fields
 | Field         | Value                             | Note                      |